NeuralFlux/rl-analysis/README.md

 # rl-analysis
 This repo is the feeder repo for my Senior Semester Project (BTP) at IIT Dharwad.
 It contains all the code, gameplays and results mentioned in the report.

+## YouTube Gameplays
+Cross Entropy Method on Simple Tetris - https://youtu.be/_TyaqHpXj8A